 Do not take pictures of people because you are afraid that you can keep them.
 You don’t know how to take a photo of them until you ask.
 It took me years to learn, and many times I hesitate.

-Bring negative, terrible thoughts in your head.
-When you see what you want to take pictures with, consider why and how you can do it.
+Bring negative, terrible thoughts into your head.
+When you see what you want to take pictures of, consider why and how you can do it.
 One should not eat with thoughts and excuses of why and how not to do it.

 Sticking to the ideas you have about the photographs you want to capture can help you develop your personal photography style.